xsugra/Threat-Intelligence-Dashboard/README.md

 ## License

 This repository is provided under the MIT License.
-See `LICENSE`.
+See [LICENSE](LICENSE).

 ## Author